shreyank06/web_scraper/README.md

+A Dockerized web scraper that fetches fire location data (latitude/longitude) from NASA's FIRMS feed every 3 hours and stores it in PostgreSQL.
+Includes Dockerfile and docker-compose.yml for easy setup.

 ###  Build and Run the Docker Containers
 The application and PostgreSQL database are managed using Docker Compose.
 Use the following commands to build and start the containers:
 ```